 Abdominal X-rays can also be used.
 These may show pneumonia, intestinal obstruction, an aberrant gallstone, fluid levels in the upper right quadrant due to air in the gallbladder or dilation of the stomach, and a change in the location of a stone seen previously.

 However, abdominal radiographs are only diagnostic in 21% of Bouveret syndrome cases.

 Computed tomography is the imaging modality of choice, with an overall sensitivity of 93%, a specificity of 100%, and a diagnostic accuracy of 99%.

-In addition to its greater accuracy compared to plain radiography or ultrasound, it can also provide important information about the presence of a fistula, the presence of abscesses, the inflammatory status of the lumen and surrounding tissue, the size of gallstones, and the number of gallstones.
+In addition to its greater accuracy than plain radiographs or ultrasound, it can also provide important information about the presence of a fistula, the presence of abscesses, the inflammatory status of the lumen and surrounding tissue, and the size of gallstones, and the number of gallstones.

-Magnetic resonance cholangiopancreatography can be used in patients unable to tolerate oral contrast or with severe emesis, as well as in cases with isoathening stones, as it distinguishes stones from fluids, visualizes the fistula with greater precision, and does not require use of oral contrast material.
+Magnetic resonance cholangiopancreatography can be used in patients unable to tolerate oral contrast or with severe emesis and in cases with softening stones.
+It distinguishes stones from fluids, visualizes the fistula with greater precision, and does not require the use of oral contrast material.

-The disadvantage is the difficulty in the interpretation as concern and difficult to differentiate.
+The disadvantage is the difficulty in the interpretation as a concern and difficult to differentiate.

 In about 20% to 40% of all cases, the final diagnosis is made intraoperatively when a patient undergoes laparotomy for small bowel obstruction of unknown origin.

-This is particularly true for the 15% to 25% of gallstones that are isoattenuating and not visible on CT.
+This is particularly true for the 15% to 25% of gallstones that are attenuating and not visible on CT.